thilinasandaru1/gulp-less-starter/README.md

 ## Usage

-All the less files and js files located in assests folder. compiled css file will be in css folder and compressed js files will be in js folder.
+All the less files and js files located in assests folder. compiled css files will be in css folder and compressed js files will be in js folder.

 ```bash
 # install dependencies